 The success of the Powell Memo is in the ubiquity of its implementation.

 They created think tanks responsible for dispersing misleading information with a false cloak of authenticity.
 The Heritage Foundation is a classic example of this.
 They took control of the airwaves to disperse misleading information (e.g., talk radio, Fox News, CNBC, etc.).
-A relenting Chamber of Commerce uses corporate monies to bully policy and politicians that squeeze the masses (e.g., support for free trade agreements, outsourcing etc.).
+A relenting Chamber of Commerce uses corporate monies to bully policy and politicians to squeeze the masses (e.g., support for free trade agreements, outsourcing etc.).

 They infiltrated college campuses with directed research for planned outcomes.
 They infiltrated the elementary and secondary schools’ textbook evaluation process to attempt Right Wing indoctrination.
 They used graduate business schools to indoctrinate students on an irresponsible form of capitalism.
 They flooded the country with books and paid advertising promoting their message.
 They continue to destroy unions.